-If traditional workouts aren’t really your thing, you can also try dancing your way to fitness with a program like Figure 8.
+Figure 8.
+If traditional workouts aren’t really your thing, you can also try dancing your way to fitness with a program like

 What did you think about this Freeletics review?
 Have you tried it?
 Let me know in the comments!

-The Quick n’ Dirty Freeletics FAQ!
+The Quick Freeletics FAQ!

 Freeletics is a fitness app you can download on your phone.
 What makes Freeletics unique from other fitness apps is that the programs are not only customizable, but they actually change as you go based on your feedback to your virtual “coach” after each workout.

 The nice thing about this app is that it is designed to help you achieve specific fitness goals.
-If your focus is on building muscle, you can indicate this to your “coat” during the assessment, and it will suggest programs for you that center more on strength training.
+If your focus is on building muscle, you can indicate this to your “coach” during the assessment, and it will suggest programs for you that center more on strength training.
 If weight loss is a bigger priority, it will suggest programs with more cardio exercises.

-It depends on if you just want the training or the nutrition plan as well.
+There is a free version that gives you limited access to the app.
+But if you want the AI Coach, you will need to pay.
+The cost also depends on if you just want the training or the nutrition plan as well.
 The more months you buy upfront, the better the savings.
 For 80 USD, you can get a whole year of Freeletics training.

 Yes, if you follow the app’s instructions, it will help you get in shape.
 It is highly customizable and really is almost like having a virtual personal trainer.
 However, the app is a bit complicated-feeling at times and some people may prefer a more straight-forward fitness program.